SuleimanFarah/sunpy/ORG/Coordination-Meeting-2022-Notes.md

 * Hierarchy of metaclasses/ABCs define standardised names for common metadata, e.g. `meta.observatory`
 * Should not be tied to FITS
 * Nabil: Have you considered adding automatic attribute generation when adding keys?
     * Danny's initial feeling is no because the attributes should be drawn from the community-agreed standardised names.
-Users can add any metadata names, not necessarily just those agreed by the community and defined in the hierachy of metaclasses
+Users can add any metadata names, not necessarily just those agreed by the community and defined in the hierarchy of metaclasses
 * Sliceable part
     * Some metadata is "axis-dependent", i.e. that are different at different pixels along an axis, e.g. exposure time.
     * This metadata does not necessarily have a unique mapping from pixel to world, i.e. two images could have the same exposure time.
 Therefore they are not coordinates and can't be described by WCS.